 Mount Royal has a responsibility to define standards of student behaviour and to provide reasonable expectations for student discipline with regard to conduct that jeopardizes the functioning of academic and non-academic activities.
 It is also the obligation of Mount Royal to protect the safety, rights and/ or property of its members or visitors.
-To this end, Mount Royal implemented the Code of Student Conduct policy.
+Effective August 25, 2022, the approved Code of Student Community Standards and Student Code of Academic Integrity policies and procedures are in effect and are available on the Student Community Standards website.